belangeo/pyo/README.md

 # Pyo - Python DSP module #

-pyo is a Python module written in C to help digital signal processing script creation.
+pyo is a Python module written in C to facilitate the creation of digital signal processing scripts.

 pyo is a Python module containing classes for a wide variety of audio signal processing types.
-With pyo, user will be able to include signal processing chains directly in Python scripts or projects, and to manipulate them in real time through the interpreter.
-Tools in pyo module offer primitives, like mathematical operations on audio signal, basic signal processing (filters, delays, synthesis generators, etc.), but also complex algorithms to create sound granulation and others creative audio manipulations. pyo supports OSC protocol (Open Sound Control), to ease communications between softwares, and MIDI protocol, for generating sound events and controlling process parameters. pyo allows creation of sophisticated signal processing chains with all the benefits of a mature, and widely used, general programming language.
+With pyo, users will be able to include signal processing chains directly in Python scripts or projects, and to manipulate them in real time through the interpreter.
+Tools in the pyo module offers primitives, like mathematical operations on audio signals, basic signal processing (filters, delays, synthesis generators, etc.), but also complex algorithms to create sound granulation and other creative audio manipulations. pyo supports OSC protocol (Open Sound Control), to ease communications between software, and MIDI protocol, for generating sound events and controlling process parameters. pyo allows creation of sophisticated signal processing chains with all the benefits of a mature, and widely used, general programming language.